 ALSO READGST: Retailers still selling goods at old rates, say rollout unclear GST impact: Pencils, books will not get costlier, assures Prakash Javadekar GST: To pass on tax benefits, first tabulate them, say experts India's GST version is more complex than Australia, Singapore: Here's why GST rates fixed: 3% tax on gold, 5% on clothes costing less than Rs 1,000

+It is a step in the direction of economic development of the country," Javadekar said.
 GST Bill was approved by the Jammu and Kashmir legislature recently (after other states had already come on board) due to the demand of the trader community in that state, Javadekar noted.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)